 May as well.

-It's it's insanity.
+It's insanity.

 This is just total.

-Don't you think, ladies and gentlemen, it is time to start banning the product.
+Don't you think, ladies and gentlemen, it is time to start banning the product?

-Secondhand smoke in a car is intent is murder.
+Secondhand smoke in a car is murder?

-That's a first degree murder.
+That's a first-degree murder.

 That's exactly what they're saying it's doing.